 The space exploration industry is changing quickly, which makes now an exciting time to invest in the industry.
-Space tourism has long been considered a thing of the future, but with technology changing quickly, it might be coming sooner than you think.
+Space tourism has long been considered a thing of the future, but with technology changing quickly, can this soon be a striving business?
 The best space stocks are ready to take off.

 Best Space Stocks To Buy

 Maxar is based in Colorado, dealing with satellite communications, radar technology, and more.
 Maxar was created by merging four different companies just a few years ago.
 Although relatively new in the industry, it has already proven quite successful.

 In 2021, it acquired Vricon, a company involved in 3D satellite data.
 Today, the company manufactures satellites and provides access to satellite imagery and data for its clients.
 It also provides analytics services that can help clients in a wide range of industries.

 These services apply to both public and private companies and can be applied to exploration projects as well as defense and intelligence services.
 Maxar’s stock price has been very volatile over the past several months, even with recent successes.

 This is likely because Maxar hasn’t launched its WorldView Legion satellites yet, and investors may be getting impatient.
 Launches are currently scheduled for spring of this year.

 Although this stock may be volatile in the short term, this company appears to have a lot of long-term potential.
 With continuing partnership from the government and other private companies, including a million-dollar agreement with the DOD.